farao-community/farao-community.github.io/_posts/2018-08-20-farao-presentation.md

 The first complete release of FARAO is expected on June 2019, but modules will be released regularly as they are ready.

 [^1]:
     Capacity Allocation & Congestion Management, published on 07/24/2015.
-The text can be found on [ENTSOE network code page][cacm-code].
+The text can be found on [ENTSO-E network code page][cacm-code].

 [cacm-code]: https://electricity.network-codes.eu/network_codes/cacm